Closure as a Choice

 └──────────────────────────────────────────┘

 Hear it in an O/O recording.
-There are moments where you notice something rough.
-A vocal take that’s rough-edged rather than polished.
-A drum fill that’s a bit loose.
-A synth layer that bleeds into the next section.
-None of these are accidents—they’re chosen.
-And they’re chosen with full knowledge that a different closure (100% perfection, 50/50) would be possible but less alive.
+A rough-edged vocal take.
+A loose drum fill.
+A synth layer that bleeds.
+None accidents — chosen, with full knowledge that perfection would be possible but less alive.

-The rascal move is to make this visible.
-To say: “Yes, we know it’s not perfect.
-Yes, we’re making that choice.
-And we’re making it because we think incompleteness is more interesting than completion.”
-The closure is transparent.
-You can see it happening.
+The rascal move is making this visible.
+“Yes, we know it’s not perfect.
+We think incompleteness is more interesting than completion.”

 The Existential Version